Emergency Medical Technology

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Emergency Medical Technology/Technician (EMT Paramedic), too.
-About 0.4% of those with this major are international students.
+Emergency Medical Technology/Technician (EMT Paramedic) appeals to people across the globe.
+About 0.3% of those with this major are international students.

 How Much Do Emergency Medical Technology Majors Make?